The Hidden Subconscious Beliefs Quietly Shaping Your Life

 My Feelings Are Dangerous

-Emotions become suppressed, intellectualized, numbed, or tightly controlled as feeling once felt unsafe.
+Emotions become suppressed, numbed, intellectualized, or tightly controlled because feeling no longer feels fully safe.

 I Have To Stay In Control

-Rigidity, anxiety around uncertainty, nervous system tension, overcontrol, and difficulty surrendering.
+Rigidity, anxiety around uncertainty, nervous system tension, and difficulty fully relaxing or letting go.

 The World Is Unsafe

-Anxiety, hypervigilance, chronic stress, overthinking, and difficulty relaxing.
+Anxiety, hypervigilance, chronic stress, overthinking, and difficulty fully relaxing or slowing down.

 One Important Reminder Before You Continue